bflaven/cypress-suite-E2E-amapa-justicity/README.md

 ## OTHERS
+Some other infos on libraries or package used in this project and the project that was used as a model.
+See `cypress-cucumber-boilerplate`.

 - A library: This is a library named `chancejs`.
 Chance is a minimalist generator of random [1] strings, numbers, etc. to help reduce some monotony particularly while writing automated tests or anywhere else you need anything random. https://chancejs.com/